 For advanced bile duct cancer, you might have check ups more regularly.
 Your doctor or specialist nurse may refer you to a local symptom control team or palliative care team.
 They see you or speak to you regularly and help you cope with symptoms.
 How often you see them depends on your situation.

-Your doctor or nurse examines you at each appointment.
-They ask how you are feeling, whether you have had any symptoms or side effects, and if you are worried about anything.
+Your doctor or specialist nurse usually examines you at each appointment.
+They ask how you are feeling, whether you have had any symptoms or side effects and if you are worried about anything.

 - a CT scan of your chest, tummy (abdomen) and the area between your hips (pelvis)

 - blood tests

 Blood tests help check your general health, such as how well your liver is working.
 Your doctor might also check for levels of CEA and CA19-9 in your blood.
 These can be used as tumour markers.
 If the levels go up it could be a sign that the cancer is growing, or has come back after surgery.

 Many people find their check ups quite worrying.
 It can help to tell someone close to you how you’re feeling.
 Sharing your worries can mean they don’t seem so overwhelming.
 Your specialist nurse can also help support you and your family.